zarf-dev/zarf/docs/2-the-zarf-cli/100-cli-commands/zarf_tools_registry_copy.md

 ## Options

 ```
-      --all-tags     (Optional) if true, copy all tags from SRC to DST
+  -a, --all-tags     (Optional) if true, copy all tags from SRC to DST
   -h, --help         help for copy
   -j, --jobs int     (Optional) The maximum number of concurrent copies, defaults to GOMAXPROCS
   -n, --no-clobber   (Optional) if true, avoid overwriting existing tags in DST